aws-samples/amazon-location-geospatial-agent/README.md

 dataframes.
 Common issues include data type mismatches and coordinate system incompatibilities.
 We tried addressing these with prompting, but without further tuning or a model specialized for geopandas, success rates across diverse datasets will be limited.

+This agent relies on generative AI, which has inherent limitations.
+Retrying once or twice may yield better results if an interaction is unsatisfactory.